receptron/graphai/README.md

 # GraphAI

-GraphAI is a TypeScript library, which makes it easy to create AI applications that need to make asynchronous AI API calls multiple times with some dependencies among them, such as giving the answer from one LLM call to another LLM call as a prompt.
+GraphAI is an asynchronous data flow execution engine, which makes it easy to create AI applications that need to make asynchronous AI API calls multiple times with some dependencies among them, such as giving the answer from one LLM call to another LLM call as a prompt.

 You just need to describe dependencies among those API calls in a single graph definition file (in JSON or YAML), create a GraphAI object with it, and run it.